MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/Get-WhiteboardsForTenant.md

 ### -IncrementalRunName

-Optional.
-Saves incremental progess as the cmdlet runs.
+Saves incremental progress as the cmdlet runs.
 Use to resume a partially completed run.
-Use the same RunName on later calls to continue a previously cancelled/failed run.
+Use the same RunName on later calls to continue a previously canceled or failed run.
 Writes progress and results to .txt files in the current directory:
  - "Whiteboards-*.txt" contains the incremental results containing whiteboard objects for the tenant where * is the provided RunName.
  - "WhiteboardAdminRun-*.txt" contains the state of the current where * is the provided RunName.
 This file should not be modified manually